cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-h3lix.md

 ::: tip

-If the app displays `Uicache Failed!` this means the signing process was not done properly and you should double check you followed the steps above properly
+If the app displays `Uicache Failed!` this means the patching process was not done properly and you should double check you followed the steps above properly

 :::